 US high school students can apply to this for a chance to win a $1,000 prize.
 Applications must be submitted along with a 140-character message that completes the following statement: "Instead of spending time with technology, I'd rather ... " The top 10 applicants will be contacted and invited to write a 500- to 1,000-word essay on technology addiction.
 The winner will be selected from this 10.
 Applications for this year's contest are due January 30, 2019.

 US students aged 18 or younger who have completed a "significant piece of work" in one of the categories listed here can apply to win a large scholarship.
-The deadline is February 13, 2019.
+The 2020 deadline hasn't been announced, but will likely be in mid-February.

 - 1st place: $50,000